 - Build equitable pathways to recruit and keep teachers of color: Although the K-12 student population is becoming increasingly diverse across nearly every aspect of identity, members of the teaching force overwhelmingly identify as white and woman.
 This raises questions about access, pipeline development, and preparation for prospective educators of color.
 We cannot have thriving, multiculturally inclusive schools without addressing the root causes that keep educators of color from joining and influencing the system.
 Look to organizations like The Education Trust for ways to self-assess your local system’s policies and identify opportunities for improvement.

 As educators, community members, students, and parents, we can build a system that supports students and teachers.
 This Teacher Appreciation Week, let’s commit our collective creativity, capability, and resources to do even more to honor our nation’s teachers.

-Maggie Slye is the Managing Director of Thought Leadership at Leading Educators.
+Maggie Slye is a Managing Director at Leading Educators for district partnerships in Baltimore and Oakland.
 Previously, she led Leading Educators’ partnership with DC Public Schools to launch and scale LEAP, a job-embedded, curriculum-specific professional learning system.
 In her 20 year career, Maggie has served as an assistant principal, central office director, literacy coach, and teacher.
 She is active in conversations on Twitter about the future of teaching, curriculum, and learning standards at @MaggieSlye.